 Screening is a key element of a strategy for creating and maintaining child-safe organisations and safe environments for other vulnerable people.

 The DCSI Screening Unit conducts risk assessments on behalf of employers and volunteer organisations, which help inform decisions about their workforce and any risk to their clients.
-This is an organisation-driven process (requiring the informed consent of the person concerned) which provides a "point-in-time" background check.
+This is an organisation-driven process, requiring the informed consent of the person concerned.

 Help to make informed decisions